 Properties that need frequent snowplowing or scraping do not work as well for gravel driveways because the plow tends to scrape up the gravel, as well.

 Maintaining a Gravel Driveway

-In the meantime, potholes and dips should be filled in to prevent them from getting larger and deeper.
-Potholes can be repaired with hand tools, but regrading requires heavy equipment, such as a tractor with a bucket and grader, to grade the surface and spread and compact fresh gravel.
+As soon as they start, potholes and dips should be filled in to prevent them from getting larger and deeper.
+Larger potholes require larger tools.
+Regrading requires heavy equipment, such as a tractor with a bucket and grader, to grade the surface and spread and compact fresh gravel.

 One of the biggest drawbacks of a gravel driveway is that they are more difficult to plow or clear with a snowblower.
-You can't scrape the surface of gravel clean, lke you can with solid materials, without displacing the gravel.
+The surface of the gravel cannot be scraped clean, as can be done with solid materials, without displacing the gravel.
 Even if you're careful, gravel becomes displaced over the course of a winter and must be replaced or moved back onto the driveway.

 How Long Will a Gravel Driveway Last?